 - Policy and Regulation at National and International Levels

 - Law from a Gender Perspective

-The objective of the programme is to increase the students’ knowledge of how the law and legal institutions work at the national and transnational levels and how they impact upon the everyday life of ordinary citizens.
-The programme will provide the students with the skills they need to critically examine, analyse and evaluate the interplay between socio-legal theory and practice, explore legal developments, and study implementation problems at the national, international and global levels.
+The programme will increase your knowledge of how the law and legal institutions work at the national and transnational levels and how they affect the lives of ordinary citizens.
+The programme provides you with the skills you need to critically examine, analyse and evaluate the interplay between socio-legal theory and practice, explore legal developments, and study implementation problems at the national, international and global levels.

 English language requirements